SciML/ModelingToolkit.jl/docs/src/basics/MTKModel_Connector.md

   - This block is for non symbolic input arguments.
 These are for inputs that usually are not meant to be part of components; but influence how they are defined.
 One can list inputs like boolean flags, functions etc... here.
   - Whenever default values are specified, unlike parameters/variables, they are reflected in the keyword argument list.

+#### `@constants` begin block

+  - Declare constants in the model definition.
+  - The values of these can't be changed by the user.
+  - This works similar to symbolic constants described [here](@ref constants)

 #### `@parameters` and `@variables` begin block